-When I first published the article called 13 Advantages of actively managing your money yourself I received a lot of sceptical comments from readers.
+When I first published the article called 13 Advantages of actively managing your money yourself I received a lot of skeptical comments from readers.

 Referring to past performance they mentioned that there was always some fund or index that outperformed them.
 That dear reader is a fact of investment life.
 There will always be a fund or index that will outperform you.

 But you know, it doesn’t matter!
 Because it is impossible to foresee.

 If someone mentions that the so-and-so index or fund performed better than your portfolio I suggest you ask them a simple question.